johnho12047/GBC-preoperative-T-Staging-prediction/README.md

 ### 5. Results Storage
 - After prediction, results will be saved automatically in an Excel file in the application's subdirectory:
-  - If you click the “**continues**” button: The results will be stored under `\Prediction result x\Postpredict-Final predicted probabilityinal_weighted_prediction.xlsx`, and the next round of predictions will begin automatically.
+  - If you click the “**continues**” button: The results will be stored under `\Prediction result x\Postpredict-Final predicted probability\final_weighted_prediction.xlsx`, and the next round of predictions will begin automatically.
-  - If you click the “**close**” button: The results will be stored under `\The last Prediction result\Postpredict-Final predicted probabilityinal_weighted_prediction.xlsx`, and the application will terminate.
+  - If you click the “**close**” button: The results will be stored under `\The last Prediction result\Postpredict-Final predicted probability\final_weighted_prediction.xlsx`, and the application will terminate.

 > **Note**:
 > In Prediction result x, the x represents a number that increments with each prediction round.